theaniketraj/pulse/Docs/getting_started.md

-# Getting Started with Pulse Dashboard
+# Getting Started with Pulse

-Welcome to Pulse Dashboard!
+Welcome to Pulse!
 This guide will take you from installation to monitoring your first application in minutes.

 ## Prerequisites